benswift/benswift.github.io/_talks/ltc-stem-camp.md

 - pitch
 - loudness

-## time

-TODO pic
+{% include slides/background-image.html image="images/talks/ltc-stem-camp/aron-visuals-322314-unsplash.jpg" heading="time" %}

-- why is it important?
+why is it important?

-- what aspects of the music does it influence?
+what aspects of the music does it influence?

-- how do we measure it?
+how do we measure it?

 {% include slides/background-image.html
 		   image="images/talks/pop-production-as-problem-solving/johannes-plenio-473709-unsplash.jpg"
 		   heading="pitch" %}

-- why is it important?
+why is it important?

-- what aspects of the music does it influence?
+what aspects of the music does it influence?

-- how do we measure it?
+how do we measure it?

 {% include slides/background-image.html image="images/talks/ltc-stem-camp/devin-edwards-776929-unsplash.jpg" heading="loudness" %}

-- why is it important?
+why is it important?

-- what aspects of the music does it influence?
+what aspects of the music does it influence?

-- how do we measure it?
+how do we measure it?

-{% include slides/background-image.html image="images/talks/pop-production-as-problem-solving/the-digital-marketing-collaboration-45756-unsplash.jpg" heading="pitch" id="modelling-the-domain" %}
+{% include slides/background-image.html image="images/talks/pop-production-as-problem-solving/the-digital-marketing-collaboration-45756-unsplash.jpg" heading="modelling the domain" id="modelling-the-domain" %}

 ## maths recap 1: functions